-Two more Aucklanders share terrifying Lime scooter stories
+Two more Aucklanders share terrifying Lime lockup stories

 Two more people hit by Lime scooter lockups have emerged.

-Both men shared their experiences in reaction to the Herald's story on Auckland man Liam Thompson, who is suffering from a broken jaw and a range of cuts and grazes after his Lime scooter locked up mid-ride, throwing him over the handlebars.
+Both men shared their experiences in reaction to the Herald's story on Auckland man Liam Thompson (27), who is suffering from a broken jaw and a range of cuts and grazes after his Lime scooter locked up mid-ride, throwing him over the handlebars.

 Auckland based senior software architect and Lime rider Robert King tweeted to the Herald morning, "mine locked up yesterday at about 40km/h.
-Luckily [I] didn't come off but did a pretty decent drift."
+Luckily, I didn't come off but did a pretty decent drift."

 Lime scooters have a top speed of 27km/h on the flat, but can gain greater velocity downhill.
 A drift is when a vehicle skids sideways with locked wheels.